Greenhotep/playground-s8OyBPmj/markdowns/welcome.md

 I am Mr_Lawrence.
 I have recently stepped out of the classroom as a high school math teacher and am now a new developer in the .NET environment.
 I will initially be practicing my .NET framework skills, then branching out to topics centered about gaming, AI, and machine learning.

-The source code is on [GitHub](https://github.com/TechDotIO/csharp-template), please feel free to come up with proposals to improve it.

 # Hands-on Demo

 @[Luke, how many stars are there in these galaxies?]({"stubs": ["Exercises/UniverseStub.cs"],"command": "TechIo.UniverseTest.VerifyCountAllStars"})